AY2526S1-CS2103T-F13-1a/tp/docs/UserGuide.md

 **Command:** `help`

-Opens help window with command reference and User Guide link.
+Opens help window with the User Guide link.

 ---